Is Blogging Worth It in 2023?

 • Not putting in the hours.

-As a matter of fact, there are more than half a billion blogs in the world.
+Blogging is competitive.
+There are more than half a billion blogs in the world.
 You have to do things right for a long time before you get to enjoy the benefits.

 For some reason, blogging is believed to be an easy way to success.